vincentdimassa/finalproject/README.md

 Methods to be used are still being determined alongside narrowing down the above questions - determining which will be most feasible to approach based on the methods available.

+1. Upload metagenomics file to PACTRIC

+2. Upload NCBI gene sequences of interest to PACTRIC

+3. BLAST GENE 4 against all strains of B. fragilis

 ## Results